wodka/gulp-slate/README.md

 now open http://localhost:8000 in a browser of your choice, result should look exactly like http://tripit.github.io/slate/

+### Neat Features

+If you need different Language groups use an Alias: angular>javascript for javascript highlighting in the angular group

 ## automate development

 you can use browserSync